Part 5 of 7 · Website chat assistant series ~4 min read

 Step 3: write a paragraph

-For each group, you write one short answer — two or three sentences — and add it to the appropriate doc in your knowledge folder.
+For each group, you write one short answer — two or three sentences — and add it to the right doc in your knowledge folder.
 International shipping goes into the shipping policy doc.
 A pricing question goes into the pricing FAQ.
-If no doc fits, you create a small new one with a clear name (“Returns FAQ” rather than “misc-2.docx”); the search doesn’t care about the file name, but you and the next person to edit will.
+If no doc fits, make a small new one with a clear name (“Returns FAQ” instead of “misc-2.docx”); the search doesn’t care about the file name, but you and the next person to edit will.

-The writing standard is “a sentence the assistant could quote verbatim and have it sound right.”
-That tends to mean plain language, no marketing voice, no hedging (“it really depends” is a bad answer; “we ship to the UK; orders take 7–10 business days” is a good one).
-If you can’t write a clean answer because the policy itself is undecided — that’s a real find, and the gap log just told you about it.
+The writing standard is “a sentence the assistant could quote word-for-word and have it sound right.”
+That usually means plain language, no marketing voice, and no hedging (“it really depends” is a bad answer; “we ship to the UK; orders take 7–10 business days” is a good one).
+If you can’t write a clean answer because the policy itself is undecided, that’s a real find — the gap log just surfaced it.
 Decide the policy, then write the paragraph.

 Step 4: re-index, automatically